 Many people ask what the difference is between an osteopath and other manual therapists.
 One of the core answers is the way we think and what we do with the information that we attain from the dog, owner and other professionals.
 For example, an osteopath might come up with the same working hypothesis as another manual therapists, but, if an osteopath concludes that the reason behind the pattern of pathological disease or dysfunction is caused by external factors – such as external stressors instigated by the owner (or its environment), the osteopath would work as hard to change that factor – via education or referral, as they would to treat the symptoms.
 This is because osteopaths understand the basis of functional medicine, which is, that everything (from within or from without) can cause dis-ease.
 One fine example of this is the cortisol reaction caused by stress and all the physical symptoms that occur as a result (weight gain, heart pathology, diabetes etc.).
 As such, true osteopaths believe that treating nothing more than the site of pain (or dysfunction) is merely patching up the symptoms, it is not treating the “whole” patient nor the CAUSE of the dis-ease.
 This module will teach you how to evaluate a patient’s “whole picture” and what to do with the information.
 It’s also an immensely useful module to review as your depth of knowledge increases.
 This is because the more you know about canine medicine and anatomy, the greater the field of opportunity to be a truly osteopathic practitioner.
 We hope you enjoy!

 Those who successfully complete this module will be awarded a digital AOI Certificate of Completion.
-Students who go on to complete ALL modules of Level II successfully, will be issued with a Osteopathic Approach to the Canine Patient – Level II – Certificate from the European School of Osteopathy.
+Students who go on to complete ALL compulsory modules of Level II successfully, will be issued with a Level II Diploma in Osteopathic Approach to the Canine Patient internally validated by European School of Osteopathy.

 Practical session requirements: